 A mainstay and showstopper in cottage gardens everywhere, phlox flowers are beloved for their large, brightly colored clusters of flowers that are relatively easy to grow and maintain.
 They also have a rich symbolic history and deep cultural significance across North America.
-Here we’ll take you through everything you need to know about Phlox flower meaning, plus learn about their history and origins, uses and benefits today.
+Here, we’ll take you through everything you need to know about Phlox flower meaning.

 - Phlox Flower Meaning – The Essentials